Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 <figure markdown>
   ![skin editor first part](images/attribute_editor_part_one_skin.png)
-  <figcaption><b>Figure 2</b>: AdnSkin Attribute Editor</figcaption>
+  <figcaption><b>Figure 2</b>: AdnSkin Attribute Editor.</figcaption>
 </figure>

 <figure markdown>
   ![skin editor second part](images/attribute_editor_part_two_skin.png)
-  <figcaption><b>Figure 3</b>: AdnSkin Attribute Editor (Advanced Settings)</figcaption>
+  <figcaption><b>Figure 3</b>: AdnSkin Attribute Editor (Advanced Settings).</figcaption>
 </figure>

 ## Debugger

-In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the attribute editor.
+In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.

 To enable the debugger the *Debug* checkbox must be marked.
 To select the specific feature you would like to visualize, choose it from the list provided in *Features*.